oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/makefile-fpga/README.md

 | What you will learn               | Get started with basic setup for FPGA projects
 | Time to complete                  | n/a

+## Key Implementation Details
+The basic DPC++ project template for FPGA targets.

 ## License

-This code sample is licensed under the MIT license
+This code sample is licensed under the MIT license.

-## How to Build on Linux
+## Building the `Make based FPGA` Program

+### Include Files
+The include folder is located at %ONEAPI_ROOT%\dev-utilities\latest\include on your development system.

+### Running Samples In DevCloud
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
+For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

+### On a Linux* System
 The following instructions assume you are in the project's root folder.
 Since the template does not define a kernel, all code in "main" is executed on the host regardless of the make target.

 To build the template for FPGA Emulator (fast compile time, targets a CPU-emulated FPGA device):